 For device of equivalent potential with electric potential base point, ground wires features inconstant potential.
-If a meter is used to measure potential between points on ground wires, relatively large distinctions may be observed.
-Those potential differences will eventually cause errors when circuit is working.
+Relatively large distinctions may be observed when use meter to measure potential between points on ground wires, which will eventually cause errors when circuit is working.

 The leading reason for EMI by ground wires lies in impedance on ground wires.
 When current is flowing through ground wires, voltage will be generated, which is actually ground noise.
 Under the driving of such voltage, loop current on ground wires will be caused, which thereafter generates ground loop interference.
 If two circuits commonly use the same ground wire, public impedance coupling will take place.

 Solutions for ground loop interference contain ground loop cutting, ground loop impedance adding and application of balanced circuit.
 Methods to defeat public impedance coupling lie in impedance reduction on public ground wire or parallel single-point grounding.
 Specific rules in terms of ground wire design goes like the following.